SeanKilleen/flavorsof.net/index.md

 * [Xamarin](https://dotnet.microsoft.com/apps/xamarin)

-### .NET 6
+### .NET Framework (a.k.a .NET, netfx)

-This will be the first LTS (long-term support) release of .NET after going all in on .NET Core and moving to the `.NET` (eg. `.NET 5`) brand.
-At this point, Microsoft aims for the platform to have feature parity with Xamarin and Mono.
+This is the classic .NET Framework that has evolved through the years.

+The last developed version of the .NET Framework is v4.8.
+The future is in `.NET 5`, which evolved from `.NET Core`.

 ## FAQ